 Private cord blood banking costs typically include the following:

 - Retrieval fees

 Enrollment fees are usually due when you sign your banking contract and cover all administrative work.
 Collection and processing fees cover laboratory work for your child’s cord blood and are paid upfront with your enrollment fees.

 Often called “courier fees,” some banks have one-time costs for shipping cord blood to the labs.
 While usually a flat-rate fee, some facilities charge based on location.
 Be sure to ask your bank for a total shipping estimate from your baby’s hospital.

-For most banks, storage fees are charged every year cord blood is kept at the lab.
+For most banks, storage fees are charged every year cord blood is kept in cryo-preservation.
 Some banks offer discounted pre-paid storage plans for a set amount of years—on average, these plans cover a 20-year term.
 These plans can be harder to compare because of the different terms available.
 It is extra important to consider the stability of the cord blood bank and its lab when pre-paying for long-term storage that it might not be able to guarantee.

 While private banks store cells for your family, donating stem cells to a public bank can save lives and help researchers test new therapies.
 Find out more about public banking here.